Program Profile

 Mechanics

-How Westgate westgate points work
+How Westgate points work

 Points-based Westgate ownership uses a published point chart by resort, season, and unit size.
 Booking windows are 13 months at home resort, 12 months club-wide.
 Legacy weeks owners can convert to points (for a fee) but most don't — the conversion economics rarely favor the owner.
 Westgate enforces strict expiration rules and limited banking options, making annual point management essential.